 Statistically, the most dangerous situations for motorcycles on the road are when larger vehicles make left-hand turns.
 Cars turning left typically strike motorcyclists when the motorcycle is continuing straight through the intersection as the car turns or when the motorcyclist attempts to pass or overtake a left-turning car.
 These situations are also dangerous for other cars, but motorcycles are especially vulnerable due to their smaller size and because they are less visible.

 Some motorcyclists engage in a practice called lane splitting – when a motorcyclist maneuvers between two lanes of slower or stopped traffic.
 Some states do not have any laws barring the practice, so if a lane splitting accident occurs, the state’s laws will come into play in a subsequent lawsuit.
+Lane splitting is NOT legal in the state of Texas.

 Motorcycles typically have high acceleration and a fair range of maneuverability, but they can’t always react fast enough to avoid serious hazards on the road.
 Additionally, while a car may be able to run over a piece of road debris and barely feel the bump, the same piece of debris could spell doom for a motorcyclist.
 Motorcyclists must stay focused on the road ahead and give themselves an appropriate window to maneuver.